 An important scholar of Roman religion in the later 19th and early 20th century, the German Georg Wissowa, posited that the word “indigetes” was related to “indigenus – native.”
-He therefore contrasted them with the group of gods whom Decius Mus names before them, the “novensiles” or “novensides”, whose named he derived from “novus – new” and “insideo – to settle.”
+He therefore contrasted them with the group of gods whom Decius Mus names before them, the “novensiles” or “novensides”, whose names he derived from “novus – new” and “insideo – to settle.”
 The “indigetes” would therefore be the native gods of the Roman people, and the “new settlers” would be those adopted from other peoples, as the Roman were wont to do.
 These etymologies are, however, not generally accepted, especially since the word “novensiles” strongly suggests instead a derivation from “novem – nine.”
 We must therefore resign ourselves to the fact that the precise meaning of the name of both classes is uncertain.

 On a visit to Naples many years ago.
 I stumbled across an interesting example of the word “indigetes” repurposed for a Christian context.
 Outside the church of Santa Caterina a Formiello, a short walk from the main train station, is a monument which commemorates one of the occasions on which St Januarius saved the city and the region around it from the eruptions of Vesuvius, in 1707.
 The dedicatory inscription begins with the words “Divo Januario, Urbis Neap(olitanae) Indigetum Principi – to Saint Januarius, chief among the patron saints of the city of Naples.”